Wisconsin probes outbreak of 44 bloodstream infections, some fatal

 Investigation revealed that eight additional Ebola cases and one related death in Moyamba district probably resulted from contact with funeral attendees.

-During the nearly 3 months of case analysis, investigators also identified other Ebola infections in Moyamba district that may have been related to improper funerary practices.
+During the nearly 3 months of case analysis, investigators also identified other Ebola infections in Moyamba district that may have been related to unsafe funeral practices.
 Of the 109 people with confirmed Ebola during the period, 42 (39%) had attended a funeral, and 36 (33%) had carried or touched the decedent at the funeral in the month prior to becoming ill.

 Health officials said that the Moyamba district cluster can likely be attributed to a high viral load in the decedent, direct contact between case-patients and the corpse, and the number of people exposed to the virus during a multi-day funeral.
 The CDC recommends that funerals and burials for Ebola victims be conducted by trained teams with access to protective equipment.